British clothing chain Fat Face to abort listing plans -Sky News

-The company, owned by European private equity group Bridgepoint BRDG.UL, decided on Wednesday evening to call off its initial public offering which was due to raise 110 million pounds, Sky said.
+The company, owned by European private equity group Bridgepoint, decided on Wednesday evening to call off its initial public offering which was due to raise 110 million pounds, Sky said.

 According to Sky, advisers to FatFace are said to have told board members that there was insufficient demand at the level at which it wanted to sell shares to new investors.